eidealex/GALUPmd/FirstDraft.md

 `Rasterized` as input for **Proximity** output is `Distance`
 - `Distance` output is 'area of influence'
-Repeat the last three steps until you have created an 'area of influence' for all of your clusters
+Repeat the last three steps until you have created an 'area of influence' for all of your clusters We are going to use use raster calculator in order to combine these rasters.